[all chapters in html] [all chapters in pdf] [lost world forum]

 - James Shreeve, The Neanderthal Enigma (1995)

-- The European and Middle Eastern Neanderthal fossils, by a science reporter.
-As a science reporter, his book is eminently readable, but as inconclusive as Tattersall's.
+- About the European and Middle Eastern Neanderthal fossils, by a science reporter.
+As a science reporter, this book is eminently readable, but as inconclusive as Tattersall's.
 Nothing really is resolved, yet all the data is presented, generally from discussions with the researchers at the source sites.
 Only in the last two chapters does he attempt a resolution, but it is entirely based on applying a contemporary perspective to the remote past.

 - William Ryan and Walter Pitman, Noah's Flood (1998)